josephworks/Travel/README.md

 The PATCHES-LICENSE file describes the license for api & server patches, found in `./patches` and its subdirectories except when noted otherwise.

-Everything else is licensed under the MIT license, except when note otherwise.
+Everything else is licensed under the GPLv3 license, except when note otherwise.
 See https://github.com/starlis/empirecraft and https://github.com/electronicboy/byof
 for the license of material used/modified by this project.